Gale River Co-op Preschool Mission Statement

 • Respect the school environment.

 Our goal is to continue to teach our students to be kind, considerate members of our school community.
-In order to create a classroom environment that honors the needs of all of our students we need to reinforce that school is a safe, comfortable place for exploration and learning.
+In order to create an environment that honors the needs of all of our students we need to reinforce that school is a safe, comfortable place for exploration and learning.

 IF a child continues to exhibit behavior that is unsafe, or continuously behaves as an inconsiderate friend to his or her classmates, “The 3 R’s Repercussions Discipline System” may be used by our teachers.
 The repercussions will include Redirection, Removal and Restitution.
 Unwanted behaviors will be met with a “natural” consequence fitting of the behavior.